 6.1 Upon request, the Data Processor shall provide the Data Controller with all necessary information to demonstrate compliance with the obligations set out in this Agreement and Article 28 GDPR.
 In particular, the Data Processor shall provide the Data Controller with information about stored data and data processing programs.

-6.2 The Data Controller or third parties appointed by them are entitled to verify compliance with the obligations arising from this Agreement and Article 28 GDPR, subject to prior agreement.
-The Data Processor shall facilitate this and cooperate accordingly.
+6.2 The Data Controller or third parties appointed by them are entitled to verify compliance with the obligations arising from this Agreement and Article 28 GDPR.
+Such audits shall be conducted no more than once per calendar year (except where a specific incident gives reasonable cause for a further audit), on at least 30 days' prior written notice, at the Data Controller's expense, subject to a customary non-disclosure agreement, and limited to the minimum scope necessary to verify compliance.
+The Data Processor shall facilitate such audits and cooperate accordingly.

-The Data Protection Officer of the Data Processor is listed in the annex to this Agreement, to the extent that a Data Protection Officer must be appointed or is voluntarily appointed for the Data Processor.
+The data protection point of contact for the Data Processor is listed in the annex to this Agreement.
+Where a Data Protection Officer is required under Article 37 GDPR or has been voluntarily appointed, that officer is identified in the annex.

 8. Confidentiality